Healthcare in Canada: Gender gaps in healthcare

+Effects of healthcare privatization

 Disparities between men and women's access to healthcare in Canada have led to criticism, especially regarding healthcare privatization.
 While most healthcare expenses remain covered by Medicare, certain medical services previously paid for publicly have been shifted to individuals and employer-based supplemental insurance.
 While this shift has affected both genders, women have been more affected.
 Compared to men, women are generally less financially stable, and individual payments are a greater burden.
 Furthermore, many women work part-time or in fields that do not offer supplemental insurance, such as homemaking.
 As such, women are less likely to have private insurance to cover the costs of drugs and healthcare services.

 The shift from public to private financing has also meant additional labor for women due to families relying on them as caregivers.
 Less public financing has shifted care to women, leaving "them with more support to provide at home."

 Women's additional healthcare requirements, such as pregnancy, further exacerbate the gender gap.
 Despite comprising approximately half of Canada's population, women receive the majority of Canadian healthcare.